fedluc/HSMC/README.md

 * All the input values are given in units in which the length are normalized to the hard-sphere diameter and the energy to k_BT, where k_B is the Boltzmann's constant and
 T is the temperature.

-The key-words and the numerical inputs which are expected for each key-word are listed below:
+An example of input file which lists all the keyword and their respective default values can be retrieved by runnin hsmc with the command line argument `-e`.
+The key-words and the numerical inputs which are expected for each key-word are illustrated below:

 * **Cavity simulations**: Cavity simulations as described by [Torrie and Patey](https://www.tandfonline.com/doi/abs/10.1080/00268977700102821) can be performed if the keyword `cavity` is used.
 This keyword requires five numerical values: (1) The probability of moving a cavity, (2) the maximum